jmeneghini/MIDSX/README.md

 * **Python 3.8.x or higher:** If not already installed, go [here](https://www.python.org/downloads/)

-* **nibabel:** In order to load NifTI files, MIDSX uses the python package nibabel.
+* **nibabel:** To load NifTI files, MIDSX uses the python package nibabel.
 It can be easily installed with pip: `pip install nibabel`

 MIDSX additionally uses the following libraries via Git submodules; these do not need to be installed manually: